-Causes of Love Addiction
+Love Addiction Causes

-Treatment for Love Addiction
+Love Addiction Treatment

-In the past decade, experts have begun to recognize love addiction as a distinct and treatable problem.
-As a result, treatment options have expanded and include a blend of residential love addiction treatment centers, outpatient programs, traditional and alternative therapies and 12-step support groups such as Sex and Love Addicts Anonymous.
+The goals of love addiction treatment include building healthy relationships, setting appropriate boundaries and achieving genuine intimacy.
+In the past decade, experts have started to recognize love addiction as a distinct and treatable problem.
+As a result, treatment options have expanded and include a mix of residential love addiction treatment centers, outpatient programs, traditional and alternative therapies, and 12-step support groups such as Sex and Love Addicts Anonymous.

-Love Addiction Treatment at The Ranch
+Love Addiction Recovery at The Ranch

-At The Center for Relationship and Sexual Recovery at The Ranch, we use a blend of traditional and experiential therapies and approaches to help clients address neglect, abuse, enmeshment and attachment issues that may contribute to love addiction.
-Our unique approach to treating love addiction helps clients uncover, accept and learn to love their authentic selves.
-Coupled with trauma-focused therapies, mindfulness practices and shame-reduction methods, clients are encouraged to build self-esteem and develop healthy relationship patterns and coping skills.
-Co-occurring issues like depression, anxiety, substance abuse and eating disorders are also addressed during treatment so clients can begin recovering from all of the challenges that prevent them from having healthy and intimate relationships.
-Learn more about The Ranch love addiction treatment program or call 888-844-5865.
+At The Center for Relationship and Sexual Recovery at The Ranch, we use a blend of traditional and experiential therapies to help clients address neglect, abuse, enmeshment and attachment issues that may contribute to love addiction.
+Our approach to treating love addiction includes separate treatment programs for men and women.
+In this safe, supportive environment, we help clients uncover, accept and move beyond their obsessions with romance and fantasy.